frozsgy/gezenti/README.md

 I hope you'll enjoy this game as much as I did while developing it.

+## Deployment

+You can deploy this to Heroku directly by using the `build.sh` file to bundle the necessary files under a folder, and then push everything.
+It works without any need for configuration.

+If you want to deploy this on your own, you'd need the contents of the `frontend` folder, and also the `backend.py` file and its dependencies (please refer to the `build.sh` file for further information).
+Most of the files under the `backend` folder were used during the data preprocessing and saving them to the necessary JSON files.

 ## Tech Stack

 - Backend:
     - Python with Flask
 - Frontend:
     - Javascript
         - Turkey map was developed using https://github.com/dnomak/svg-turkiye-haritasi
         - Autocomplete feature is provided by https://github.com/TarekRaafat/autoComplete.js
         - Modal view was developed using https://github.com/robinparisi/tingle

 ## Contributing